sartell-coder-dojo/sartell-coder-dojo.github.io/about.md

 ## When is it?

-The next meeting is planned for July 11th, 2020 from 9:30-11:30am, and then continuing to meet every second Saturday of the month at the same time going forward.
+The club meets from 9:30-11:30am on the first Saturday of every month.

 ## What should I bring?